-They finally have a pilot study to show who is healthier, vaccinated or unvaccinated children?
+They finally have a pilot study to show who is healthier, vaccinated vs unvaccinated children.
 During many conversations with parents in the clinic about whether to vaccinate their children, I have always taken the approach of giving information.
 Informed parents can make informed decisions.

 What Do I Need To Know About Vaccines?

-The first question I ask is, are vaccinated children healthier than non-vaccinated children?
-And really shouldn’t this be the most basic question of all about our children’s health?
+The first question I ask is, are vaccinated children healthier than unvaccinated children?
+And really, shouldn’t this be the most basic question about our children’s health?

-There has been research implicating vaccination as one reason for the high rates of chronic disease.
-However, no government agency or drug company has ever compared the health of vaccinated and non-vaccinated children to see which group has higher rates of neurological disorders, chronic disease, immunological disease, learning disabilities, or autism.
+Research has implicated vaccination as one reason for the high rates of chronic disease.
+However, no government agency or drug company has ever compared the health of vaccinated and unvaccinated children to see which group has higher rates of neurological disorders, chronic disease, immunological disease, learning disabilities, or autism.
 Until now!

-A study in the Journal Translational Science looked at more than 600 children in four states.
+A study in the Journal of Translational Science looked at more than 600 children born in four states.
 The study aimed to:

-- compare vaccinated and unvaccinated children on a broad range of health outcomes
+- Compare vaccinated and unvaccinated children on a broad range of outcomes in health in medical records.

-- to determine whether an association found between vaccination and neurodevelopmental disorders (NDD) remained significant after adjustment for other measured factors.
+- To determine whether an association between vaccination and neurodevelopmental disorders (NDD) remained significant after adjusting for other measured factors.